Blendify/blender-manual/blender_docs/manual/editors/node_editor/nodes/groups.rst

 Conceptually, grouping nodes allows you to specify a *set* of nodes that you can treat as though it were "just one node".
 Node groups are similar to functions in programming.
-You can then reuse it inside, which are then called "NodeGroups", or in other blend-file(s), when appending called "NodeTrees".
+You can then reuse them inside, which are then called "NodeGroups", or in other blend-file(s), when appending called "NodeTrees".

 As an example:  If you have created a material that you would like to use with different inputs